 Our county, state and country is all part of a Representative Constitutional Republic empowered by elected representatives at all levels, via a democratic election process from segments of equal population.
 The following shall be in accord with Article II, Section 15 of the Washington State Constitution, the Revised Code of Washington (RCW), the bylaws of the Skagit County Republican Party (SCRP), the bylaws of the Washington State Republican Party (WSRP) and the rules and guidelines of Republican National Committee (RNC).

 The County Party: The Skagit County Republican Party "Central Committee" is comprised of all Skagit elected and appointed PCO's and Precinct Captains.
 Meetings are held at 7 PM on the third Thursday of each month.
 Every two years at the County Organizational Meeting PCO's elect the County Officers; Chairman, Vice Chairman, State Committeeman and State Committeewoman (all officers must be of opposite sexes).
-The officers lead and represent the SCRP on the State Committee as voting members.
+The officers lead & represent the SCRP on the State Committee as voting members.
 Of note: Skagit County is the 11th most populous county in the state.